marcospaterson/marcospaterson.github.io/_posts/2025-08-07-github-actions-vs-standard-pages-deployment.md

 ---
 layout: post
 title: "GitHub Actions vs Standard GitHub Pages: Complete Setup Guide for Jekyll Sites"
-date: 2025-08-07 16:00:00 -0000
+date: 2025-08-07 16:00:00 +0000
 categories: [tutorial, github-actions, jekyll, deployment]
 tags: [github-actions, github-pages, jekyll, ci-cd, deployment, tutorial]
+author: Marcos Paterson
 excerpt: "Learn how to set up GitHub Actions for Jekyll deployment and discover when you should choose GitHub Actions over standard GitHub Pages.
 Complete with step-by-step setup, pros/cons analysis, and troubleshooting guide."
 ---

-When deploying Jeky## Real-World Examplel sites to GitHub Pages, you have two main options: **Standard GitHub Pages** deployment and **GitHub Actions** deployment.
+When deploying Jekyll sites to GitHub Pages, you have two main options: **Standard GitHub Pages** deployment and **GitHub Actions** deployment.
 While standard deployment works great for basic sites, GitHub Actions offers more control and flexibility - but with added complexity.

 In this comprehensive guide, I'll walk you through both approaches, explain when to use each, and provide step-by-step instructions for setting up GitHub Actions deployment.